scrapjs/prama/readme.md

 		//(optional) reflect param value in session/history
 		save: false,

-		//(optional) set default value for param to ignore from save, to get nice querystirng.
+		//(optional) ignore value of param from save, to get nice querystirng.
 By default defined from value.
 		default: false,

 		//(optional) will be called on any input, change, click or interaction event